 Thomas J. Sheeran of the Associated Press reported recently than John Demjanjuk, a man convicted of being a war criminal by a German court, wants his U.S. citizenship back.
 Demjanjuk claims that recently released documents cast doubt on his conviction.

-In order to set the record straight and refresh our memories, here is the case against him - republished from my original Newsvine article:
+In order to set the record straight and refresh our memories, here is the case against him:

 He's Numero Uno on the list of 'Most Wanted' war criminals in the world, and the German government has now charged him with 29,000 counts of accessory to murder.
 (Since this article was first published in 2009, he has been convicted) He told U.S. immigration officials in 1951 that he was captured by the Germans in 1942 and spent his next two years either in different POW camps, or working for the Germans.
 He testified further that he was finally assigned to an anti-Soviet fighting unit funded by the Germans, where he served until the end of the war.